-As Governor, it is my pleasure to present the 2013 edition of the Delaware Career Compass.
-One of our state's continued commitments in ensuring that every student and job seeker has the opportunities and resources available to follow their goals and attain their dreams.
+As Governor, it is my pleasure to present the 2014 edition of the Delaware Career Compass.
+One of our state's continued commitments is ensuring that every student and job seeker has the opportunities and resources available to follow their goals and attain their dreams.
 I hope the Delaware Career Compass serves you well in that regard.

-This year's theme-"Your Career Adventure"- emphasizes exploration.
+This year's theme, "The Steps to Your Success", emphasizes the idea that the book itself provides students with the necessary steps they can take to plan for and obtain the career that best fits them, allowing them to become successful.
 Within this publication you will find dozens of opportunities to help you develop the necessary skills to pursue and prosper in your chosen profession.
-The Delaware Career Compass is just one of many resources that are available to you.
+The Delaware Career Compass is one of the best resources available to you during your career planning process.